Taal Volcano: Pre-20th century recorded eruptions

-After the great eruption, Taal Volcano remained quiet for 54 years besides from a minor eruption in 1790.
+After the great eruption, Taal Volcano remained quiet for 54 years, except for a minor eruption in 1790.
 Not until March 1808 did another big eruption occur.
 While this outbreak was not as violent as the one in 1754, the immediate vicinity was covered with ashes to a depth of 84 cm.
 The eruption brought great changes in the interior of the crater, according to chroniclers of that time.
 According to Friar Miguel Saderra Maso, "Before [the eruption], the bottom looked very deep and seemed unfathomable, but at the bottom, a liquid mass was seen in continual ebullition.
 After the eruption, the crater had widened and the pond within it had been reduced to one-third and the rest of the crater floor was higher and dry enough to walk over it.
 The height of the crater walls has diminished and near the center of the new crater floor, a little hill that continually emitted smoke.
 On its sides were several wells, one of which was especially remarkable for its size."

 On July 19, 1874, an eruption of gases and ashes from the volcano killed all the livestock on the volcano island.
 From November 12–15, 1878, ashes ejected by the volcano covered the entire island.
 Another eruption took place in 1904, which created a new outlet in the southeastern wall of the principal crater.
 Before 2020, the last eruption from the main crater was in 1911, which obliterated the crater floor creating the present lake.
 In 1965, a huge explosion sliced off a huge part of the island, moving activity to a new eruption center, Mount Tabaro.